Hallgrímskirkja church in Reykjavik in the snow.

 Snow in Reykjavik

 The short answer is yes, it does snow in Reykjavik.
-As would be expected for a country with coastlines along some of the coldest waters in the world, Iceland gets a fair amount of snow.
+As would be expected for a country with coastlines along some of the coldest waters in the world, Iceland gets a fair amount of snowfall.
 However, Reykjavik is located in the south of the island where the climate is a little milder compared to other regions of the country.
 So, while snow does fall in Reykjavik, it doesn’t happen as frequently or heavily as in the north or the highlands.

 More about Weather in Reykjavik

-Iceland is well known for having weather that can change quickly and dramatically without much warning.
+Iceland is well known for weather that can change quickly and dramatically without much warning.
 For this reason, it’s important for you to know what to expect.
 Though you now know that Reykjavik doesn’t normally get an inconvenient amount of snow, you might still want to know a little more about the city’s weather in general.

 Reykjavik gets a lot more rain than snow, with the rainiest parts of the year occurring between the months of September and February.
 During these months of the year, the city typically gets an average of 4 inches of rain, though sometimes as much as 7 or even 8 inches.
 This is why visitors are always advised to bring plenty of waterproof gear when packing for a trip to Iceland!
-Even in the summer months like June and July, visitors can expect rainfall in the area of 2-3 inches, so it’s always important to prepare for wet weather when travelling to Reykjavik.
+Even in the summer months like June and July, visitors can expect rainfall in the area of 2-3 inches, so it’s always important to prepare for wet weather when traveling to Reykjavik.

 Back